azure-location

 2. Softens the Screen’s Harshness

-A gentle glow behind the monitor helps balance the contrast between your bright screen and a dark environment.
-It makes the screen feel less intense, so your eyes don’t have to work as hard to keep up.
+A gentle glow behind the monitor helps balance the contrast between your bright screen and a dark room.
+This makes the screen feel less intense, so your eyes don’t have to work as hard to keep up.

 3. Keeps the Mood Steady

-No flashing effects or rainbow cycling.
-Just a consistent, stable light that blends into the background.
-It supports the game’s atmosphere instead of distracting from it.
+A light with no RGB strobing effects provides a consistent, stable light that blends into the background.
+The right lighting supports the game’s atmosphere instead of distracting from it.

 The best lighting doesn’t demand attention.
 It works quietly in the background, reducing strain while letting the game stay center stage.
-It doesn’t break the vibe.
+It doesn’t break the immersion.
 It protects it.

 ScreenBar Halo 2: Designed for the Way You Game in the Dark